A Couch, a Long Night, and the Beginning of Something Real

 Finally, I felt like I had found my people.

 Later, I showed Sonia photos of Queen Lalla Salma (the Moroccan queen).
 She loved them, and asked direct, difficult questions.
-About Islam.
-About women’s rights.
-About rumors she had heard.
+About women’s rights, biases and prejudices she had encountered.
 I was happy - genuinely happy - to talk about them openly, as a Muslim, without defensiveness or fear.

-The conversation kept evolving, moving through history and our experiences.
-We talked about Hitler, anti-semitism, and then listened to our Jewish friend sharing their own view.
-This conversation led us to talk about Palestine.
+The conversation kept evolving, moving through history and our shared experiences.
+We talked about Hitler and antisemitism, and then we listened as our Jewish friend thoughtfully shared their personal perspective.
+This naturally led us to talk about Palestine.
 And for the first time, I had the space to add an Arab voice to the discussion - my voice.
 We didn’t agree.
-Not 100%.
+Not on everything.
 But we didn’t fight.
-We didn’t insult each other, and we heard all perspectives with understanding.
-We respected each other.
+We didn’t insult each other.
+We listened with openness, tried to understand where each of us was coming from, and treated one another with respect.

 And then… we slept.